MatthewMeade/GKSales/README.md

 ## Start App

-This script will run both the back and front end servers

-Nodemon will restart the app when changes are saved
+This script will run both the back and front end servers, nodemon will restart the app when code changes are saved

 ```bash
 npm run dev